icpc/ccs-specs/Contest_Package.md

 - The NDJSON returned from the endpoint `/contests/<id>/<endpoint>` is stored as `<endpoint>.ndjson`.
 (The only such endpoint is `event-feed`.)

-Some of these API endpoints are often written by humans in a package.
+When creating a Contest Package, some of the API endpoints are commonly written by humans.
 For this reason, those files can also be written in YAML instead of JSON in a Contest Package.
 This holds for the following files:

 - `contest.json`, which then becomes `contest.yaml`.
 - `problems.json`, which then becomes `problems.yaml`.
 - `accounts.json`, which then becomes `accounts.yaml`.

-The section [Example YAML files](#example-yaml-files) list example YAML files.
+The section [Example YAML files](#example-yaml-files) lists example YAML files.

 ### File references